 - Next, when you deploy an application, on the Deployment Settings page of the Deploy Software Wizard, select Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box, then continue to deploy the application.

 After the application reaches client PCs, the following behavior applies:

-If the application was deployed as Available, and an end user tries to install it, they will be prompted to close any running executables you specified before they can proceed with the installation.
+If the application was deployed as Available, and an end user tries to install it, they are prompted to close any running executables you specified before they can proceed with the installation.

-If the application was deployed as Required, and the option Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box is selected, they will see a dialog box which informs them that executables you specified will be automatically closed when the application installation deadline is reached.
+If the application was deployed as Required, and the option Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box is selected, they see a dialog box that informs them that executables you specified are automatically closed when the application installation deadline is reached.
 You can schedule these dialogs in Client Settings > Computer Agent.
 If you don’t want the end user to see these messages, select Hide in Software Center and all notifications on the User Experience tab of the deployment’s properties.

-If the application was deployed as Required and the option Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box is not selected, then the installation of the app will fail if one or more of the specified applications are running.
+If the application was deployed as Required and the option Automatically close any running executables you specified on the install behavior tab of the deployment type properties dialog box is not selected, then the installation of the app fails if one or more of the specified applications are running.